Large deviations of lp-blocks of regularly varying time series and applications to cluster inference: Abstract

 \section{Abstract}

 In the regularly varying time series setting, a cluster of exceedances is a short period for which the supremum norm exceeds a high threshold.
-We propose to study a generalization of this notion considering short periods, or blocks, with $\ell^p-$norm above a high threshold. {Our main result derives new large deviation principles of extremal $\ell^p$-blocks.
-We show an application to cluster inference to motivate our result, where we design consistent disjoint blocks estimators.
-We focus on inferring important indices in extreme value theory, e.g., the {\it extremal index}.
-Our approach motivates cluster inference based on extremal $\ell^p$--blocks with $p<\infty$ rather than the classical one with $p = \infty$ where the bias is more difficult to control as illustrated in simulations from an example.
-Our estimators also promote the use of large empirical quantiles from the $\ell^{p}-$norm of blocks as threshold levels which eases implementation and facilitates comparison.}
+We propose to study a generalization of this notion considering short periods, or blocks, with $\ell^p-$norm above a high threshold. {Our main result derives new large deviation principles of extremal $\ell^p-$blocks, which guide us to define and characterize spectral cluster processes in $\ell^p$.
+We then study cluster inference in $\ell^p$ to motivate our results.
+We design consistent disjoint blocks estimators to infer features of cluster processes.
+Our estimators promote the use of large empirical quantiles from the $\ell^{p}-$norm of blocks as threshold levels which eases implementation and also facilitates comparison for different $p>0$.
+Our approach highlights the advantages of cluster inference based on extremal $\ell^\alpha$--blocks, where $\alpha > 0$ is the index of regular variation of the series.
+We focus on inferring important indices in extreme value theory, e.g., the {\it extremal index}. }

 \keywords{Regularly varying time series, large deviation principles, cluster processes, extremal index} \subjclass{Primary 60G70 Secondary 60F10 62G32 60F05 60G57}